mdlacasse/Owl/README.md

 Owl is currently implemented through a combination of Python modules and Jupyter notebooks, but its simple API also serves as a back-end for a Web application being developed using Streamlit.
-The `ui` directory implements some of the basic functionality, and final implementation should be completed shortly.
+The `ui` directory implements all of Owl's functionality through a web brower interface.
+To run, simply click on `owlplanned.cmd` once all dependencies hae been installed.

 Not every retirement decision strategy can be framed as an easy-to-solve optimization problem.
 In particular, if one is interested in comparing different withdrawal strategies,